muon-build/muon/doc/differences.md

 Meson allows you to create build targets (`executable()`, `shared_library()`, `static_library()`, etc.) without specifying any sources.
 In muon this is an error.

+## global compiler cache

+Meson maintains a global compiler cache, which means that all languages added by subprojects are available to the main project and vice-versa.
+This can hide bugs that will surface if the subproject is built by itself, or subproject calls are rearranged.

+## run\_command() cwd

+Meson executes run\_command() commands in the current subdirectory, while muon executes them in the project root.
+Neither behaviour should be relied upon however, since the docs say that it runs commands from an unspecified directory.